 - 2010 First Workforce Forward Forum and Tri-County Job Readiness Training held

-- 2011 Relocation to the Innovation Center & Workforcce Readiness Initiative: Retention of Manufacturing in Southern Virginia began with Presto Products Company as the pilot.
+- 2011 Relocation to the Innovation Center & Workforce Readiness Initiative: Retention of Manufacturing in Southern Virginia began with Presto Products Company as the pilot

 Workforce Readiness Initiative: Retention of Manufacturing in Southern Virginia (Presto Products Company serving as pilot employer)

-- Long-term training project aimed at improving the technical and soft skills of incumbent and future workers required for successful employment in a Southern Virginia manufacturing facility
+- Major Impact of training project: With 723 participants trained and 14,510 training hours completed, the Workforce Readiness Initiative successfully improved the technical and soft skills of incumbent and future workers required for successful employment in a Southern Virginia manufacturing facility;